NexiusTailer/Ultimate-Creator/README.md

   You can change the textures and color of any created object

 ## How to use:
-1. To begin, you must have the RCon rights (optional).
+1. To begin, you must have an RCon rights (optional).
 2. Once you get them, type /edit command.
 3. Now you are in flymode - use the keys W, A, S, D to move, and move the mouse to look around.
 4. You can call the main menu by pressing the Enter key.
-5. Next, select items depending on what you want to do.
+5. Next, select items depending on what do you want to do.

 *Some keyboard shortcuts that will be useful:*